Spectral stability of small amplitude solitary waves of the Dirac equation with the Soler-type nonlinearity: Introduction

-While the purely imaginary essential spectrum of the linearization operator is readily available via the Weyl's theorem on the essential spectrum (see \cite{MR3530581} for more details and for the background on the topic), the discrete spectrum is much more delicate.
+While the purely imaginary essential spectrum of the linearization operator is readily available via Weyl's theorem on the essential spectrum (see \cite{MR3530581} for more details and for the background on the topic), the discrete spectrum is much more delicate.
 Our aim in this work is to investigate the presence of eigenvalues with positive real part, which would be responsible for the linear instability of a particular solitary wave.
 As $\omega$ changes, such eigenvalues can bifurcate from the point spectrum on the imaginary axis or even from the essential spectrum.
-In~\cite{MR3530581}, we have already shown that the bifurcations of eigenvalues from the essential spectrum into the half-planes with $\Re\lambda\ne 0$ are only possible from the collisions of eigenvalues on the imaginary axis or from the embedded eigenvalues (let us mention that by \cite[Theorem 2.2]{MR3530581} there are no embedded eigenvalues beyond the embedded thresholds at $\pm(m+\abs{\omega})\jj$).
-There are also the following exceptional cases: the bifurcations could start at the embedded thresholds at $\pm\jj(m+\abs{\omega})$ \cite{PhysRevLett.80.5117} or at the point of the collision of the edges of the continuous spectrum at $\lambda=0$ when $\omega=\pm m$ \cite{MR3208458} and at $\lambda=\pm m \jj $ when $\omega=0$ \cite{MR1897705}.
+In~\cite{MR3530581}, we have already shown that the bifurcations of eigenvalues from the essential spectrum into the half-planes with $\Re\lambda\ne 0$ are only possible from the embedded thresholds at $\pm\jj(m+\abs{\omega})$ (see e.g. \cite{PhysRevLett.80.5117}), from the collisions of eigenvalues on the imaginary axis, from the embedded eigenvalues (by \cite[Theorem 2.2]{MR3530581}, there are no embedded eigenvalues beyond the embedded thresholds), and from the point of the collision of the edges of the continuous spectrum at $\lambda=0$ when $\omega=\pm m$ \cite{MR3208458} and at $\lambda=\pm m \jj $ when $\omega=0$ \cite{MR1897705}.

-Let us mention that the linear instability in the nonrelativistic limit $\omega\lesssim m$ in the ``charge-supercritical'' case $k>2/n$ (complementary to cases which we consider in this work) follows from \cite{MR3208458}; the restrictions in that article were $k\in\N$ and $n\le 3$, but they are easily removed by using the nonrelativistic asymptotics of solitary waves obtained in \cite{MR3670258}.
-By numerics of \cite{PhysRevLett.116.214101}, in the case of the pure-power nonlinearity $f(\tau)=\abs{\tau}^k$, $k>2/n$, the spectral instability disappears when $\omega\in(0,m)$ becomes sufficiently small.
+Let us mention that the linear instability in the nonrelativistic limit $\omega\lessapprox m$ in the ``charge-supercritical'' case $\kappa>2/n$ (complementary to cases which we consider in this work) follows from \cite{MR3208458}; the restrictions in that article were $\kappa\in\N$ and $n\le 3$, but they are easily removed by using the nonrelativistic asymptotics of solitary waves obtained in \cite{MR3670258}.
+By numerics of \cite{PhysRevLett.116.214101}, in the case of the pure-power nonlinearity $f(\tau)=\abs{\tau}^\kappa$, $\kappa>2/n$, the spectral instability disappears when $\omega\in(0,m)$ becomes sufficiently small.